josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 Another reason, though, is that even though the site is headless, the WordPress REST API can still be live and fully available.

-With a typical JAMstack site, dynamic things such as search forms—any type of form, really—can be problematic, as you don't typically have a database to query (though you could).
+With a typical Jamstack site, dynamic things such as search forms—any type of form, really—can be problematic, as you don't typically have a database to query (though you could).
 Typically, when using a static site generator, the best you could do would be to pre-generate category or tag pages, or try to filter content client-side.
 But either of those approaches still fall short of a genuine search experience.

 <Highlight>Keeping my WordPress site live means that I can have the best of both worlds in this regard; I can pre-generate all my content, and I can also allow custom on-the-fly searches that’ll be backed by the WordPress API.</Highlight>

 In addition, I don't need to worry about porting my WordPress site's RSS feed; I can just point the `/feed` URL back to the original WordPress site and keep using the same one I always have.

 All of this flexibility is actually what sold me on sticking with a WordPress back-end, rather than going fully static.
-I knew that if I couldn't get a good form solution going on the JAMstack, I could always just use DNS to point a page back to WordPress and slap a [Ninja Form](https://ninjaforms.com/) on it, the user being none the wiser.
-(As it turns out, Netlify _does_ have a rather nifty forms solution, but I like knowing that I can fall back to WordPress for anything I'm not finding or not comfortable with on the JAMstack.)
+I knew that if I couldn't get a good form solution going on the Jamstack, I could always just use DNS to point a page back to WordPress and slap a [Ninja Form](https://ninjaforms.com/) on it, the user being none the wiser.
+(As it turns out, Netlify _does_ have a rather nifty forms solution, but I like knowing that I can fall back to WordPress for anything I'm not finding or not comfortable with on the Jamstack.)

 ## The new site